fireheart17/OrderBook/README.md

    - **Spread**: Calculates and returns the spread, which is the difference between the best bid and best ask prices.
    - **Level Info**: Provides information about the order book at a specific level, such as price and quantity of orders.
    - **Depth**: Calculates and returns the total quantity of orders at a given price level or better.
-   Certainly!
-Here's an explanation of some key financial market terms:

 ## Other Order Types